Getting started with Speedstack Speedflex

 Adding flexible cores

 From the Speedstack File menu choose Open and navigate to the Samples folder and select 06.mil.stk or 06.mm.stk to load a pre-built 6 layer stack.
-We will edit this stack (below) to add a flexi-core as well as generating a sub-stack with coverlays.
+Edit this stack (below) to add a flexi-core as well as generating a sub-stack with coverlays.

 With the stack loaded select the prepreg between layers 3 and 4, right-click and add a flexible core (below.)